telefonicaid/tdigital-hybridge/README.md

 ---
 ##Native Events
 You can communicate to Javascript from Android/iOS by triggering any of the defined `events` in Hybridge for recommended use:
-* ready: Used on Hybridge initialization.
+* ready: Hybridge initialization.
-* pause: Used when app goes background.
+* pause: Mobile app goes background.
-* resume: Used when app goes foreground.
+* resume: Mobile app goes foreground.
-* message: Used to send arbitrary data when required.
+* message: Send arbitrary data when required.

 ###Android
 Use *HybridgeBroadcaster* singleton to trigger events in Javascript: